freqtrade/freqtrade/docs/data-analysis.md

 # Analyzing bot data

-After performing backtests, or after running the bot for some time, it will be interresting to analyze the results your bot generated.
+After performing backtests, or after running the bot for some time, it will be interesting to analyze the results your bot generated.

 A good way for this is using Jupyter (notebook or lab) - which provides an interactive environment to analyze the data.